 Internationally, code officials recognize the need for a modern, up-to-date plumbing code addressing the design and installation of plumbing systems through requirements emphasizing performance.
-The International Plumbing Code®, in this 2009 edition, is designed to meet these needs through model code regulations that safeguard the public health and safety in all communities, large and small.
+The International Plumbing Code $^{\otimes}$ , in this 2012 edition, is designed to meet these needs through model code regulations that safeguard the public health and safety in all communities, large and small.

 This comprehensive plumbing code establishes minimum regulations for plumbing systems using prescriptive and performance-related provisions.
 It is founded on broad-based principles that make possible the use of new materials and new plumbing designs.
-This 2009 edition is fully compatible with all the International Codes® (I-Codes®) published by the International Code Council (ICC)®, including the International Building Code®, International Energy Conservation Code®, International Existing Building Code®, International Fuel Gas Code®, International Mechanical Code®, ICC Performance Code®, International Private Sewage Disposal Code®, International Property Maintenance Code®, International Residential Code®, International Wildland-Urban Interface CodeTM and International Zoning Code®.
+This 2012 edition is fully compatible with all of the International Codes (I-Codes ) published by the International Code Council (ICC) , including the International Building Code , International Energy Conservation Code , International Existing Building Code , International Fire Code , International Fuel Gas Code , International Green Construction Code , International Fire Code , International Mechanical Code , ICC , Performance Code , International Private Sewage Disposal Code , International Property Maintenance Code , International Residential Code , International Swimming Pool and Spa Code (to be available March 2012), International Wildland-Urban Interface Code and International Zoning Code .